Lotte Jacobi: Chronology

 Born in Thorn (Toruń), Prussia (now in Poland), Jacobi was raised in nearby Posen, the eldest of three children.
-At the age of 12, she took her first photograph with a pinhole camera, which set the stage for her to become a fourth-generation photographer, following in the footsteps of her father, grandfather and "great-grandfather who had studied with Daguerre," as well as joining her uncles, aunts and sister in the field.
+At the age of 12, she took her first photograph with a pinhole camera, which set the stage for her to become a fourth-generation photographer, following in the footsteps of her father, grandfather and "great-grandfather who had studied with Daguerre", as well as joining her uncles, aunts and sister in the field.
 "I was to be a photographer," Jacobi once said, "and that was that.'”

 After training at the Bavarian State Academy of Photography and the University of Munich, Jacobi married in 1916 and, in 1917, gave birth to her only child.
 In 1921, Posen became part of Poland, and Jacobi relocated to Munich.
 She divorced her husband in 1924 and, in 1927, she entered the family photography business.

-From 1927–35, Jacobit managed her father's Berlin studio.
+From 1927 until 1935, Jacobi managed her father's Berlin studio.
 During this period, she also began to work independently as a photographer.
 "Equipped with an Ermanox camera, she was passionate about dance and theatre photography.
 The exhibition Dance photographs organised by the Brooklyn Museum in 1937 presented a number of her moving images."
-But because portraits were the family specialty, they became her focus, as well, and soon "the local newspapers — Berlin had 120 of them — were clamoring for her work."
+But because portraits were the family specialty, they became her focus, as well, and soon "the local newspapers – Berlin had 120 of them – were clamoring for her work."
 Represented by the Schostal Photo Agency (Agentur Schostal), Jacobi also began producing films.
 There would be four in all, the most important of which was Portrait of the Artist, a study of artist and graphic designer Josef Scharl.